konvajs/site/source/docs/events/Image_Events.md

+title: Canvas Image Events with Konva
+---

-#HTML5 Canvas Image Events with Konva
+## HTML5 Canvas Image Events with Konva

 To only detect events for non transparent pixels in an image with Konva, we can use the `drawHitFromCache()` method to generate a more precise image hit region.
 By default, events can be triggered for any pixel inside of an image, even if it's transparent.
 The `drawHitFromCache()` method also accepts an optional callback method to be executed whenever the image hit region has been created.